1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 The Administrative Courts of Stockholm, Gothenburg, Malmö and Luleå are migration courts that hear alien and citizenship cases as the court of first instance.
 The Migration Court of Appeal, which is the highest instance for such cases, is a part of the Administrative Court of Appeal in Stockholm.

-A case that has been tried by an administrative court could, with some exceptions such as tax cases and cases regarding compulsory care, be tried by an administrative court of appeal, only if the court has granted leave to appeal.
+A case that has been tried by an administrative court may, with some exceptions such as tax cases and cases regarding compulsory care, be tried by an administrative court of appeal, only if the court has granted leave to appeal.
 Further, leave to appeal is required in almost all cases brought before the Supreme Administrative Court.

 Furthermore, the Supreme Administrative Court may upon request review administrative decisions of the Government, if the decision concerns a civil right and cannot otherwise be tried by a court.
 If the Court finds that the decision is incompatible with a legal provision, the decision may be revoked.